VincentToups/digital-ocean-datascience/data-science-basics.md

 +----[SHA256]-----+
 ```

-The hand waving explanation for what an ssh key pair goes like this:
+The hand waving explanation for what an ssh key pair is goes like
+this:

 Its a pair of numbers: a public one and a private one.
 If I have the
 private one and you have the public one, I can prove to you I have the